Semi-automatically optimized calibration of internal combustion engines: Introduction

 We would like to stress that the algorithm described in this article is a \emph{tool for} the engineer, not a replacement.
 While it runs automatically once its parameters have been set, the setting of these parameters, e.g., the determination of the subset of actuators which is to be varied in a given situation, requires extensive knowledge and experience.
 In this sense it is a semi-automatic process.

 This article is structured as follows.
-In Section~\ref{sec:state-of-the-art} we provide a brief review of the relevant literature.
+In Section~\ref{sec:state-of-the-art} we briefly review relevant literature.
 A high-level description of the mathematical problem is given in Section~\ref{sec:math}.
 From this, we arrive at the corresponding steps of our process.
 Section~\ref{sec:calibration} provides the details of our method.
 In Section~\ref{sec:avl} we present a practical case-study, and Section~\ref{sec:experiments} contains the experimental results.
-We close with a few concluding remarks.
+We close with a few remarks.